MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: MonoKAN

 Consequently, if $\omega^\varphi_{l,j,i}$ and $\omega^\mathbf{b}_{l,j,i}$ are positive and $\varphi_{l,j,i}$ and $\mathbf{b}$ are monotonic, for all $1 \leq i \leq n^l$, $1 \leq j \leq n^{l+1}$ and $0 \leq l \leq L-1$, then the resulting activation value function is also monotonic.
 Moreover, conditions established in Lemma \ref{teo:nec_condition_hermite} and Lemma \ref{teo:suf_condition_hermite} give us an intuitive way of imposing monotonicity for each of the splines $\varphi_{l,j,i}$.

-Additionally, it is proposed that the cubic Hermite spline is extended linearly outside the interval of the definition of the spline $I = [x^1, x^K]$, with slope $m_1$ to the left of $x^1$ and slope $m_K$ to the right of $x^K$.
+Additionally, it is proposed that the cubic Hermite spline is extended linearly outside the interval of the definition of the spline $I = [x^1, x^K]$, with slope $m^1$ to the left of $x^1$ and slope $m^K$ to the right of $x^K$.
 This linear extrapolation ensures that each of the splines is \( C^1 \) continuous in $\mathbb{R}$.
 Moreover, it also guarantees that the splines are monotonic, not just within the interval of definition, but in $\mathbb{R}$.
 Hence, the resulting KAN maintains monotonic consistency beyond the data domain and thereby certifies the monotonicity of the model across $\mathbb{R}^n$.

 This idea is presented in Theorem \ref{teo:mono_conditions} that states the set of sufficient conditions needed to guarantee partial monotonicity of a KAN w.r.t the $r^{th}$ input.
-A complete proof of the above theorem can be found in Appendix \ref{sec:ap_mono_proof}.
+A detailed glossary of the notation used can be found in Appendix \ref{ap:symbol_glossary}.
+Moreover, a complete proof of the above theorem can be found in Appendix \ref{sec:ap_mono_proof}.